CU-ESIIL/Summit_group_2026_15/docs/index.md

 public_mode_toggle: true
 ---

-??? tip "How to use this page during the Summit"
-    - This page is your team’s shared workspace and final report-out page.
-It captures your group’s process and thinking throughout the Summit and will be used to share your work with others.

-    - Use this page as your team’s working record during the Summit and your final report-out.

-    - The Summit has several different goals and thus you will use the page differently each day: Day 1 is for alignment, Day 2 is for building one useful thing, and Day 3 is for synthesis and report- out.

-    - Look for the green buttons to indicate what you need to edit.

-    - Megaphones 📣 indicate which items you will be presenting during the end-of-day report-outs.

-    - Only the items with megaphones will be visible when you hit the 'Summit Report Out' button.

-    - If you turn off 'Instructions' then you will only see the page content for public display.

 # Linking Remote Sensed Metrics to Field-collected Data: The Focal Data Site Streamer
 ## *A tool for field researchers to expand analysis possibilities*